nelsondaza/webpack-base/README.md

  - Cypress
  - CircleCI (GitHub/Bitbucket actions)
  - Sentry (Not included in dev mode)

-## Todo

  - enable/disable tailwind in conf
  - enable/disable semantic ui in conf

+## Todo

+ - move service worker to a separate file
+ - move SYSTEM config to it own chunk so every build will only modify 1 file
+ - update libs to latest versions